Modeling Interface

 How to use:

-1. After selecting any document to open, click [Window] button in the navigation bar.
+1. After selecting any document to open, click [Window Layout] button in the navigation bar.

-2. Click the drop down button and select the tile effect [horizontal tile] or [Portrait tile].
+2. Click the drop down button and select the tile effect [Tile Horizontally] or [Tile Vertically].

 Instructions: